secuditor/secuditor-free/README.md

 # Secuditor Free

-An effective diagnostic and forensic security tool for Windows endpoints, servers and networks.
+An effective diagnostic and forensic security tool for Windows endpoints, servers & networks.
 Features a friendly GUI.<br>
 The software designed to identify vulnerabilities and improve security awareness.
 It suites for both personal and organizational use.

 ### Latest release available: [2.0.0](https://github.com/secuditor/secuditor-free/releases/download/2.0.0/SecuditorFree_2.0.0.zip)